yuichiis/rindow-clblast/README.md

 - Extract to /path/to/Rindow-OpenCL

 For execution
-- Download Rindow-OpenBLAS binaries from https://github.com/rindow/rindow-openblas-binaries
+- Download Rindow-OpenBLAS binaries from https://github.com/rindow/rindow-openblas/releases
-- Download flang.dll binaries from https://github.com/rindow/rindow-openblas-binaries
+- Download OpenBLAS binaries from https://github.com/xianyi/OpenBLAS/releases
 - Extract and install to php extension and some directory

 ### Install and setup rindow_opencl and CLBlast